AnnDinoushka/Netflix-s-Subscription-forecasting-Using-Python/README.md

 netflix_growth_analysis.ipynb: Jupyter Notebook containing the Python code for data analysis and visualization.

-README.md: This file providing an overview of the project and instructions for use.
+README.md: This file provides an overview of the project and instructions for use.

 ## Dependencies
 Make sure to have the following Python libraries installed: